mmacy/openai-python/README.md

 ## Nested params

-Nested parameters are dictionaries, typed using `TypedDict`, for example:
+Nested parameters are dictionaries, typed using [TypedDict][typing.TypedDict], for example:

 ```python
 from openai import OpenAI